tencentyun/intlcloud-documents/product/存储/对象存储 4.0/购买指南/计费说明_intl.md

 Storage capacity, number of requests and data retrieval are billed on a **monthly** basis.
 Every month between the 3rd and 5th day, previous month's bill will be generated.

-The data traffic is billed on a **daily** basis.
-The previous day’s fee is calculated to generate the bill.
+Data traffic is billed on a **daily** basis.
+Charge of the previous day is calculated for the bill.

-The cost is billed in the order of **Free quota > Pay-as-you-go**.

--  The free quota is deducted first, and any exceeding usage is billed on a **Pay-as-you-go** basis.
+Free quota will be applied before pay-as-you-go billing.

 ### Free quota